finsify-jsc/landingpage/README.md

 Examples of using the components are located at "/examples"

 ## Page
+⚠️ Repo has to be set Public to build Page.
 Check for Settings > Page > Branch, make sure one branch is selected for the page to online.